Galeos93/ml-streaming-app-with-faust/README.md

 This project was born as a means to learn more about machine learning systems for real-time applications.
-This is becoming an increasingly popular field, especially in fields such as recommender systems or fraud detection.
+This is becoming an increasingly popular field, especially in fields such as recommendation systems or fraud detection.

 ## Design considerations